SUMMERFEST 2026

 Serendipity or fate?
 We ask the question over and over.
 Either way, there is a natural rhythm and arc that cannot be diverted.

 “Destined” is a conversation of callings past and present, humanity’s enduring dialogue with the sacred, and the enigma of grace.
-Let the music and stories bring us closer inner harmony, embracing the path forward regardless of the answer.
+Let the music and stories bring us closer to inner harmony, embracing the path forward regardless of the answer.

 Serendipity or fate?
 We ask the question over and over.
 Either way, there is a natural rhythm and arc that cannot be diverted.

 “Destined” is a conversation of callings past and present, humanity’s enduring dialogue with the sacred, and the enigma of grace.
-Let the music and stories bring us closer inner harmony, embracing the path forward regardless of the answer.
+Let the music and stories bring us closer to inner harmony, embracing the path forward regardless of the answer.

-SUMMERFEST 2026 | ARTIST BIOS
+ARTIST BIOS

-TIEN-HSIN CINDY WU, VIOLIN
+TIEN-HSIN CINDY WU, VIOLIN & ARTISTIC DIRECTOR

 Cindy is a recipient of many awards including the Milka Violin Artist Prize from the Curtis Institute of Music, and third prize at the International Violin Competition of David Oistrakh.
-She taught violin, chamber music, and string pedagogy at the Thornton School of Music of the University of Southern California, and has been on faculty at the Encore School for Strings, the Curtis Institute of Music’s Young Artist Summer Program and Yale School of Music’s Norfolk Chamber Music Festival.
-Passionate about programming, Cindy is the Music Director of New Asia Chamber Music Society, Director of Chamber Music at the Hidden Valley Music Seminars, founder of Sunkiss’d Mozart, and she has curated programs for the Da Camera Society in Los Angeles as the Artistic Partner and Artist in Residence.
+She has taught at the Thornton School of Music of the University of Southern California, as well as the summer programs of the Curtis Institute of Music and Yale School of Music.
+As a passionate concert programmer, she has curated concerts for the Da Camera Society in Los Angeles as the Artistic Partner, Hidden Valley Music Seminars as the Director of Chamber Music.
+She is currently the Music Director of New Asia Chamber Music Society, and founded her omakase-style concert series, Sunkiss’d Mozart in Salinas where she resides with her family.

 OWEN DALBY, VIOLIN